pwener/msp430-samples/README.md

-# msp430-showcases
+# MSP430

-Some codes for microcontroller msp430
+Some codes for microcontroller msp430.

+I'm using msp430g2553, Code Composer Studio as IDE.